you are already a guild member, there are more detailed

 membership chair.
 The letter can be used for your guild discount until you receive your membership card.
 The membership card and name badge will be available at an upcoming guild meeting, if not picked What are the benefits of joining the guild?

-A: You receive a monthly newsletter, opportunities to attend professional workshops, discounts at some local yarn shops,
+A: A monthly online newsletter, opportunities to attend professional workshops, discounts at some local yarn shops,